hubblec4/Matroska-Playback/OrderedChapters.md

 A negative playing time is illegal and such a chapter is completely ignored.

 There is a special case where the playing time of a chapter is 0.
-Such an ordered chapter then behaves like a [Basic Chapter] (BasicChapters.md).
+Such an ordered chapter then behaves like a [Basic Chapter](BasicChapters.md).
 The start time must be within the total playing time and is only used as a chapter marker.

 #### Disabled chapters
 The chapter named "disabled" is disabled and will not be used.
 Therefore, the total playing time is only 55 seconds and not 60 seconds (file playing time).